sccn/relica/README.md

 2. **From the web:** Download the RELICA plug-in zip file either from [this](https://github.com/sccn/relica) GitHub page (select ‘Download Zip‘) or from [this EEGLAB wiki plug-ins page](https://sccn.ucsd.edu/wiki/Plugin_list_all) (select **RELICA**).
 Decompress the zip file in the plug-ins folder in the main eeglab folder (*../eeglab/plugins/*).

 Restart EEGLAB.
-If the installation is successful, a menu item for calling RELICA will appear in the EEGLAB menu at **Tools > Run RELICA** .
+If the installation is successful, a menu item to call RELICA, **Tools > Run RELICA**, will appear in the EEGLAB menu.

 ## Running RELICA
 Before running RELICA, start EEGLAB and load an EEG dataset.
 Here we will use the sample EEGLAB dataset,  *.../eeglab/sample\_data/eeglab\_data\_epochs\_ica.set*.

 ### Running RELICA locally on your computer
-To run RELICA on the loaded dataset, first launch the main RELICA (*pop\_relica*) window, either by typing *relica* on the MATLAB command line or by calling it from the EEGLAB menu by selecting **Tools > RELICA > Run RELICA**,  the menu item highlighted in the figure below.
+To run RELICA on the loaded dataset, first launch the main RELICA (*pop\_relica*) window, either by typing *relica* on the MATLAB command line or by calling it from the EEGLAB menu by selecting **Tools > RELICA > Run RELICA**,  as highlighted in the figure below.

 <img src="./images/relica_gui1.jpg" width="600">

 From the resulting RELICA main window (above right) we can specify:

-1. The ICA decomposition algorithm to use (**ICA Method**) – the default is EEGLAB 'runica' which implements extended Infomax ICA; other, faster alternative decomposition approaches are also supported.
+1. The ICA decomposition algorithm to use (**ICA Method**) – the default is EEGLAB 'runica' which implements extended Infomax ICA; other, quicker (though somewhat less effective) decomposition approaches are also supported.
-2. How RELICA does the bootstrapping (**RELICA mode**) – frame-by-frame or trial-by-trial
+2. How RELICA performs the bootstrapping (**RELICA mode**) – frame-by-frame or trial-by-trial
 3. The number of bootstrap versions to decompose (**Bootstraps**) – the default is 50
 4. The pathname of the folder in which to save the RELICA results (**Output folder**)
 5. Other RELICA options (**RELICA options**) – e.g., ICA options for the selected method (see *pop_relica* help for more details)

-The rest of the interface elements will be introduced in the next section.
+The other interface elements will be introduced in the next section.

 ### Running RELICA on high-performance computing resources using The Neuroscience Gateway (NSGportal.org)
 To run the RELICA computation on an XSEDE network supercomputer via the Open EEGLAB Portal to the Neuroscience Gateway (NSGportal.org), **you must first obtain a free NSG user credential** and have the EEGLAB plug-in [nsgportal](https://github.com/sccn/nsgportal/) installed in your computer.
 For how to do this, [see this page](https://github.com/sccn/nsgportal/wiki).

 Then, from the RELICA main window shown above:

-1. Select the RELICA window checkbox (**Compute on NSG**) – not the RELICA default.
+1. Select the RELICA window checkbox (**Compute on NSG**) – note: this is not the RELICA default.
 2. Specify any optional NSG parameters (‘NSG options‘) – see *pop\_nsg* help.

 The RELICA window **Help** button will display the RELICA (*pop\_relica.m)* function help message, which lists all available options.

 ### Example 1: Running RELICA locally.
-In the test case example (shown below), we select  ICA method BEAMICA (implementing non-extended Infomax, but quite fast) and set the number of bootstrap decompositions to 100 (default value is 50).
-We set the RELICA results folder to be the data folder ( *../eeglab/sample_data/*).
-We leave the other selections to use their default values.
+In the test case example (shown below), we select  ICA method BEAMICA (implementing non-extended Infomax, but quite fast) and set the number of bootstrap decompositions to 100.
+We set the RELICA results folder to be the data folder (*../eeglab/sample_data/*) and leave the other selections to use their default values.

 <img src="./images/relica_gui1_example1.jpg" width="400">

 ### Example 2: Running RELICA via NSG.
-The lengthiest step in RELICA is performing the initial and repeated bootstrap ICA decompositions.
+The lengthiest step in RELICA is performing the reference and then the repeated bootstrap ICA decompositions.
 If the dataset is large (and/or the number of bootstraps specified is large), this process may be lengthy.
-However, this section of the process is parallelized, allowing RELICA to take good advantage of the HPC resources made available to EEGLAB users by NSG.
 We have included *nsgportal* code in RELICA to allow users to submit a RELICA computation for processing at XSEDE HPC resources via NSG.
 This processing is managed from the same *pop\_relica* window shown above.
+Using the HPC resources of the XSEDE network, this section of the process is parallelized, likely producing a many fold speed up compared to sequential processing.

 To perform RELICA computation in NSG **you must have an NSG account** and have the EEGLAB plug-in *nsgportal* already installed in your computer.
 See the [*nsgportal* wiki](https://github.com/sccn/nsgportal/wiki) for more details.
 Once the *nsgportal* plug-in is installed on your computer, and the NSG credentials and settings are set, you can easily perform the RELICA bootstrap decompositions via NSG by checking the *pop\_relica* window checkbox **Compute on NSG**.
 Additional NSG parameters, including requested maximum run time (<=48 hours) and custom *jobID* name, can be set in the edit window **NSG options**.
 For more options, see the *pop\_relica* help message (using **Help**).
 To run RELICA with the selected settings, press  **OK**.
 If no custom *jobID* is provided as an NSG option, *pop\_relica* will assign a jobID consisting on the prefix '*relicansg\_*' followed by six random digits (such as: *relicansg\_123456*).
-This jobID will be shown in the MATLAB command window when the NSG job is issued.
+You may also assign a custom jobname if you wish.
+The jobID will be shown in the MATLAB command window when the NSG job is issued.
 To track the status of the job, see the *pop\_nsg* window; locate your job there using the jobID assigned to your RELICA job.

 ## Retrieving RELICA results
 There are three ways to access the RELICA output:

-1.***Following local computation:*** In the same EEGLAB session in which RELICA was run, RELICA results will be stored in the EEG structure subfield EEG.etc.RELICA
+1.***Following local computation:*** In the same EEGLAB session in which RELICA was run, RELICA results will be stored in the EEG structure subfield *EEG.etc.RELICA*.
 2. *Loading the RELICA results:* To load RELICA results file information into the EEG structure of the currently loaded dataset, select EEGLAB menu item **Tools > RELICA > Load RELICA from disk** and then select the *RELICA.mat* file corresponding to the loaded dataset.
 3. ***Following NSG-assisted computation:*** If the **Compute on NSG** option was selected in the RELICA window and the resulting NSG job its complete (learn how to check its status [here](https://github.com/sccn/nsgportal/wiki/nsgportal-graphical-user-interface:-pop_nsg)), use the *jobID* of your RELICA job to retrieve its results.
 For example, if the selected (custom) RELICA *jobID* were *relicatest_data* you may execute the following code from the MATLAB command window.
 ```>> EEG = pop_relica('relicatest_data');```